 The Giving birth abroad application form covers you for maternity care and delivery only.
 The EHIC or GHIC is for any other state-provided healthcare treatment that you or your child may need in the EU.

-Even if you plan to give birth in the UK and you're only going for a short trip abroad, you're advised to take a valid EHIC with you.
+Even if you plan to give birth in the UK and you're only going for a short trip abroad, you're advised to take a valid EHIC or GHIC with you.
 The card will provide cover for all medical treatment linked to the birth if the baby is born unexpectedly.

-The EHIC may not cover you for every situation.
+The EHIC or GHIC may not cover you for every situation.
 You should always take out comprehensive travel insurance when going overseas, both to EU and non-EU destinations.
 Check your insurance has the necessary healthcare cover or talk with your GP and insurer about how to get the right cover, and how this affects your travel.